-I originally wrote this post in 2014, when researching Shiseido and Replicel.
-At the time, I came across something interesting in their May 2013 partnership announcement document.
+I originally wrote this post in 2014, when researching Shiseido.
+At the time, I came across something interesting in the company’s May 2013 hair regeneration related document.
 I learnt about Shiseido’s very popular Adenosine based Adenovital hair growth products.
 Subsequently, I even added the Adenovital shampoo in my best hair loss shampoos page.

-Edit: A new 2020 study found Adenosine to promote human hair growth.
-See the bottom of this post for more studies.
+Update: A May 2020 study found Adenosine to promote human hair growth.

 Update: August 30, 2020